 If there is a delay in the fabric or leather we will contact you to let you know, and in some cases offer you the opportunity to change your selections to try to stay as close as possible to the production estimate you were given.

-This is a statistical average, so there will be orders completed quicker than 12 weeks and orders that will take longer than 12 weeks.
-At this time, fabric orders are taking longer than 12 weeks.
+This is a statistical average, so there will be orders completed quicker than 24 weeks and orders that will take longer than 24 weeks.
 Estimates are based on current information at the time of order and are subject to change based on material timelines after orders are placed.
 Custom frames add to this timeline.

 Once the order ships, the timeline is out of our hands, and inquiries should be directed toward the delivery company noted on your balance email.
 We are on your side and will, of course, help in any way possible.